-Frustration arises as a competition between terms promoting different types of arrangement.
-Although this definition applies also to quantum Hamiltonians with unfrustrated counterpart~\cite{Wolf03,Giampaolo11,Marzolino13}, it is usually meant in its classical origin, known as {\it geometrical frustration}~\cite{Toulouse77,Vannimenus77}.
-In two- and three-dimensional frustrated systems, one can identify several frustrated loops, either because of competing next-to-nearest neighbor terms or just because of the lattice geometry.
+Frustration arises as a competition between terms promoting incompatible arrangements.
+Although this definition applies also to quantum Hamiltonians with unfrustrated counterpart~\cite{Wolf03,Giampaolo2011,Marzolino13}, it is usually meant in its classical origin, known as {\it geometrical frustration}~\cite{Toulouse77,Vannimenus77}.
+Usually, in frustrated systems, one can identify several frustrated loops, either induced by competing long-range terms or just because of the lattice geometry.
 In such cases, the amount of frustration scales with the system's size and the interplay between local interactions, quantum effects, and the non-local nature of geometrical frustration renders the study of these systems very challenging.
-On the other side, their phenomenology is very rich, displaying algebraic decays of correlation functions not associated to criticality~\cite{Huse03,Henley05}, localized zero energy modes~\cite{Villain79,Ritchey93,Oleg2002,Lee02}, non-zero entropy at near-zero temperature~\cite{Harris97,Ramirez99}, etc. Due to this fact, they are also platforms to realize interesting emergent properties, such as artificial electromagnetism~\cite{Huse03,Henley05} monopoles and Dirac strings~\cite{Morris09}.
+On the other side, their phenomenology is very rich, displaying algebraic decays of correlation functions not associated to criticality~\cite{Huse03, Henley05}, localized zero energy modes~\cite{Villain79, Ritchey93, Oleg2002, Lee02}, non-zero entropy at near-zero temperature~\cite{Harris97, Ramirez99}, etc. Due to this fact, they are also platforms to realize interesting emergent properties, such as artificial electromagnetism~\cite{Huse03, Henley05} monopoles and Dirac strings~\cite{Morris09}.
 Moreover, magnetic frustrated systems are among the best candidates to host the elusive spin liquid phase~\cite{Balents10}.